[output_post_excerpt]

 YOHANA: Did you hear?
 We’re toast!

-MAMRE: Yep, the jig is up, we’re toast, this is it.
+MAMRE: (hysterical) Yep, the jig is up, we’re toast, this is it.
 I never thought it would end like this.
-We should have just stopped when Michael let us off the hook!
+I told you we should have just stopped when Michael let us off the hook!

 YOHANA: Hey, Mamre… God said he has a plan for everyone, right?
-He wouldn’t have sent us here if he knew we were going to be caught.
+He wouldn’t have sent us here if he knew we were going to get caught.

-YOHANA: No, that doesn’t sound right to me.
+YOHANA: We’ve been over this plenty of times before.
+His plans are ineffable and he’s never let us down before.
 This is an opportunity, a part of his plan.
-Remember he wanted to test them?
+Remember he wanted to test his angels?
 Maybe this is a test of how organized and well-disciplined they are.
-They will probably experience a lot of confusion right about now, perhaps even more than we are.
-Let’s use that!
+They will probably experience a lot of confusion right about now, perhaps even more than us.
+We can use that!

-ENOCH: Rushing toward his post, Michael is growing increasingly irritated.
-He reaches out and calls another angel.
+ENOCH: Rushing toward her post, Michael is growing increasingly irritated.
+She reaches out and calls another angel.

 MICHAEL: Where are you?
 Didn’t you hear that there’s a situation here?